Center-to-limb variation of spectral lines and continua observed with SST/CRISP and SST/CHROMIS: Results and discussion

 \subsection{Continuum measurements}

 In order to validate this method versus more classical approaches, we start with a comparison between the continuum limb darkening given by \citet{Neckel94} and our observations.
 For this purpose, we use the continuum points at 4001, 5382, 6172, 6301, and 7771 \AA.
-In Fig.~\ref{fig:continuum} we see that our data agrees with the literature values for values of $\mu$ larger than 0.12, while below it our values go down steeper.
+In Fig.~\ref{fig:continuum} we see that our data agree with the literature values for values of $\mu$ larger than 0.12, while below it our values go down steeper.
 This is due to the fact that \citet{Neckel94} excluded data taken within 7 arcseconds of the limb to avoid seeing related uncertainties.
 This corresponds to a $\mu$ of roughly 0.12 when using their solar radius value.
-This means that our data is in full agreement with \citet{Neckel94}, but that their curves should not be used beyond the aforementioned limit. \citet{neckel03,neckel05} suggests that the extrapolated values from the \citet{Neckel94} data at $\mu$ = 0.0 give a meaningful 'limb temperature' of 4546~K that is nearly constant over wavelength.
+This means that our data are in full agreement with \citet{Neckel94}, but that their curves should not be used beyond the aforementioned limit. \citet{neckel03,neckel05} suggests that the extrapolated values from the \citet{Neckel94} data at $\mu$ = 0.0 give a meaningful "limb temperature" of 4546~K that is nearly constant over wavelength.
 This is not the case with our extrapolated curves, which give values between roughly 3000 and 4300~K for the five continuum points that we measured.
 However, it is important to note that the extrapolation of our fitted spline is very sensitive to the three points closest to the limb, and that changing the intensity of any of these three points by as little as 5\% changes the resulting brightness temperature by 200~K.

-The uncertainties on these curves are dominated by the 5-minute oscillations, as the classical uncertainties become very small due to the large number of pixels that each point is averaged over.
-Therefore we estimate an uncertainty of these values of 1\%.
+The uncertainties on these curves are dominated by the 5-minute oscillations, as the classical uncertainties become very small due to the large number of pixels over which each point is averaged.
+Therefore, we estimate an uncertainty of these values of 1\%.